 Lockers are useful for storing cycling clothes during the day and in the winter, having somewhere to dry them out after a rainy trip really helps.
 This facility may be nothing more complex than a dedicated cupboard, with hanging rails and an efficient dehumidifier.

 Supporting a cycling group at work can really help motivate employees who share an interest in cycling.

 In a large organisation, a group might meet regularly to discuss cycling; in a smaller workforce, an email list or dedicated noticeboard might suffice.

 Some groups have aims, such as making the workplace more cycle-friendly; others are primarily for socialising or company on the ride home.

 Take a look at our useful guide to setting up a cycling group at work.

 Secure and convenient cycle parking at workplaces makes all the difference – and accommodating several cycles is much less costly than providing space for just one car.

 Ideally, cycle parking should be near the premises, easy to reach, covered, secure and well designed.
 If there is nowhere outside to build a shelter, there may be somewhere indoors that could be converted into lockable bike storage.
-Wall hooks are good space-savers (inside or outside).
+Wall hooks are good space-savers inside or outside.

-Some employers' are reluctant to promote cycling actively because they - or more probably their Health and Safety advisers - are worried about liability issues.
+Some employers are reluctant to promote cycling actively because they - or more probably their Health and Safety advisers - are worried about liability issues.

 Secondly, Cycling UK argues that it is not the employer who's putting people at the risk by promoting cycling; instead, the threat comes from hostile road conditions (e.g. bad driving, poor infrastructure etc).